-2.4.1 Metadata database initialization
+2.4.1 How to populate metadata database

-Knowage requires a database schema to store its own metadata (definition of analyses, datasets and so on).
-For initializing such a schema, the user must execute the creation scripts provided for the DBMS in use.
+The metadata database must contains a schema which will collect all Knowage metadata.
+For configuring such a schema, the user must execute the creation scripts provided for the DBMS in use.
 The package which includes the DDL will contain the following SQL files: